Talented, hard-working, dedicated, caring — these are just a few of the rock-solid qualities the people of 826 possess.

 María Inés Montes, Design Director, has a BFA in graphic design from California College of the Arts and nearly ten years of experience working for various advertising and design firms.
 Before coming to 826, she was the Art Director at Carol H. Williams Advertising in Oakland, where she directed mail campaigns, promotional materials, signage, and web sites.

-Molly Parent, Programs Assistant, has been involved with 826 since 2009, as an intern and as a volunteer before joining the staff in 2012.
+Molly Parent, Programs Coordinator, has been involved with 826 since 2009, as an intern and as a volunteer before joining the staff in 2012.
 She graduated from UC San Diego with a degree in Literature/Writing.
 Previously, Molly has co-owned a food co-op, spent summers devising elaborate twists on capture-the-flag in the forests of New Hampshire, and taught babies how to swim.
 When not at 826, she can usually be found organizing literary events, dreaming up and executing the perfect day-trip, or gesturing wildly about books over tacos.

 Board of Directors

 Michael Beckwith, Treasurer, is a principal at Maverick Capital, a global investment firm founded in 1993, where he is the Sector Head overseeing the firm’s global industrial and energy investments.
 Michael rejoined Maverick in 2009 after serving as General Partner of Sequoia Capital, LLP.
 Michael originally joined Maverick in 2004 after serving as a Senior Vice President at Andor Capital Management and having worked at Robertson Stephens in equity research.
-Prior to working in the investment world, Michael was the associate director of the Summerbridge AmeriCorps Teaching Program – a federally-funded program that was part of Summerbridge National (re-named Breakthrough Collaborative).
-Michael received a B.A. from Middlebury College and a J.D. from Harvard Law School.
-Michael is currently a Board Member at Central Montana Resources, a privately-held natural resources company.
+Prior to working in the investment world, Michael was the associate director of the Summerbridge AmeriCorps Teaching Program—a federally funded program that was part of Summerbridge National (re-named Breakthrough Collaborative).
+Michael received a B.A. from Middlebury College and a JD from Harvard Law School.
+Michael is currently a Board Member at Central Montana Resources, a privately held natural resources company.

 826 Valencia Co-Founders